dolphin-emu/dolphin/Readme.md

 Set build types using the CMAKE_BUILD_TYPE flag.
 For example usage, see [Debugging](#debugging).

 - `Release`: default fast build without debugging facilities
-- `RelWithDebInfo`: much faster than `Debug`, while still providing debug symbols
+- `RelWithDebInfo`: much faster than `Debug`, while still providing debug symbols.
+Breakpoints may not work due to optimizations.
-- `Debug`: unoptimized (slow) build with debug symbols
+- `Debug`: unoptimized (slow) build with debug symbols.
+Recommended for setting breakpoints.

 ## Uninstalling
 When Dolphin has been installed with the NSIS installer, you can uninstall